cpardue/cpardue.github.io/_posts/2021-04-07-Python-Project.md

 print("I need a target IP address to scan...") target_IP = input("Enter target IP : ")
 print(target_IP)
+{% endhighlight %}
+The basic idea above is that when I run the script, I'd like to clear the terminal, then make sure that I ran as root, then name a new folder (HTB box name) and input the IP.
+This will help me keep things orderly.
+I'd also like to generate a "quick notes" textfile from the scans, but that's for later.
+I have to get this script's most basically proposed functionality working, first.
+THEN I can ruin it with more stuff.
+{% highlight ruby %}
 # functions

 # function make_folder()